calaldees/blog/optimisations.md

             * Actively visit them
                 * Anyone who lives in a commutable distance from where I work, I organize visiting with a sleeping bag and roll mat on work weeknights
             * Once you have visited everyone on the list, traverse the list again
+            * [The simple system I’m using to stay in touch with hundreds of people](https://jakobgreenfeld.com/stay-in-touch) - a tracker database for keeping in touch with people.
+Prompts/Alerts with notes and dates.
     * You cannot grow in isolation
         * You must continually foster a comity/network
     * Custom print/make gifts/experiences for friends